oskarmodig/modig-lando-scripts/readme.md

 So a `.lando.secret.example.env` file is added to the repository, with the secret variables, and the `.lando.secret.env` file should be created locally with the actual secret variables.

-Since a lando app might contain multiple packages, all of the environment variables below can have an environment identifier in them, to separate the variables for different environments.
+Since a Lando app might contain multiple packages, all the environment variables below can have an environment identifier in them, to separate the variables for different environments.
 So for instance, `MOD_VAR_PACKAGE_NAME` can be set as both `MOD_VAR__ENV1__PACKAGE_NAME` and `MOD_VAR__ENV2__PACKAGE_NAME` in the same file.
 What variable is used is determined by the [`MOD_INP_ENV` input variable](#input-variables).